Quick Answer

 - PeopleFinders opt-out

-Start from the broker's official domain even when using a guide.
-Interface steps can change; verify current instructions on the live site before submitting personal details.
+Always start from the broker's official domain even when using a guide.
+Interface steps change; verify current instructions on the live site before submitting personal details.

 People-Search Opt-Out as a Category

 People-search sites are a visible consumer-facing layer on top of data broker databases.
-Many people discover their broker exposure specifically through these sites, since they present profiles in a way that is easy to find by name.
+Many people discover their broker exposure specifically through these sites, because they present profiles in a format that is easy to find by name.
+They are also among the most commonly searched sites by anyone looking up another person's contact details.

-Opting out of a people-search site works the same way as opting out of any broker: you submit a suppression request through their official process, verify your identity if required, and wait for the stated processing window.
-The same limitations apply: removal from that site does not remove you from other people-search sites that source their data independently.
+Opting out of a people-search site works the same way as opting out of any broker: you submit a suppression request through the site's official process, complete verification if required, and wait for the stated processing window.
+The same limitations apply: removal from that site does not remove you from other people-search sites that source their data independently, or from the upstream aggregators that supply them.

-Working through the most visible people-search sites is a reasonable place to start if you want to reduce how easily your address and contact details surface in casual searches.
+Working through the most visible people-search sites is a practical starting point for reducing how easily your address and contact details surface in casual name searches.
+These sites are where most people discover they have a broker presence, and suppressing those listings addresses the most common form of unwanted exposure.

 Request Tracking Checklist

-Keeping records of your opt-out submissions is the only way to follow up effectively.
-A simple tracking approach:
+Keeping records of your opt-out submissions is the only reliable way to follow up effectively and to know whether a suppressed listing has reappeared.
+A simple tracking approach is sufficient for most people.

 - Broker or site name